 Here’s the thing about shell rot or fungal infection:

 Both shell rot and fungal infections (to a lesser degree) are the result of bad habitat conditions + lots of time.

 Both of these things don’t develop overnight, so that means if your turtle has either, something has been going really wrong for a long time.

 Here’s the good news.
 If you can catch either of these at an early stage, they can be quite easy to treat.

 So, what should you be looking for?

-- Shell rot is basically a fungal infection of the shell, and is usually caused by poor lighting, poor water temperature and poor habitat conditions.
+- Shell rot is basically a fungal infection of the shell and is usually caused by poor lighting, poor water temperature, and poor habitat conditions.

-- Early onset shell rot will generally appear as white patches on the shell.
+- Early-onset shell rot will generally appear as white patches on the shell.
 It can also look like indentations or bits of shell missing.
-The infected part will often be soft to the touch, and in severe cases you can actually start to see bits of flesh.
+The infected part will often be soft to the touch, and in severe cases, you can actually start to see bits of flesh.

 - Skin fungal infections can look similar, and will often look like bits of white patches.
 Generally, your turtle’s skin should be bright, and any colors very prominent.
-Dull or grey colors for sliders is a sign of a bad diet and/or a fungal infection.
+Dull or grey colors for sliders are a sign of a bad diet and/or a fungal infection.